Removing Pet Urine Odor

 usually sterile or without bacteria unless the pet has some sort of infection.

 As the water evaporates from the urine and the urid acid becomes more concentrated it breaks down into ammonia gas urea salt.
 The really nasty odor produced by urine residue (especially on humid days) is mercaptan gas (the odorant put into natural gas and propane) which is produced by a chemical reaction between the urea salt, hydrogen and sulphur in the presence of water (as a catalyst).
-A tiny amount of urea salt and as little as 50% relative humidity is quite enough to produce a lot of very bad smelling mercaptin gas.
+A tiny amount of urea salt and as little as 50% relative humidity is quite enough to produce a lot of very bad smelling mercaptan gas.
 This gas that can fill a room or a house with bad smelling, which makes the actual source of the odor very difficult to find.

 If the contaminated area(s) can not be visually spotted, the most effective way to find them is to completely air out the room and sniff around until you find the specific area(s) that needs treatment.
 Another very effective of urine location technique and it is effective about 70 to 80% of the time requires a